bokeh/bokeh/sphinx/source/docs/dev_guide/testing.rst

     py.test -m js

-Or, in the `bokehjs` subdirectory of the source checkout.
+Alternatively, you can also navigate to the `bokehjs` subdirectory of the source checkout and execute:

 .. code-block:: sh